-When a field trip to the museum isn’t possible, educators are available for tailored presentations in the classroom, enhanced with hands-on artifacts or activities.
+When a field trip to the museum isn’t possible during the school year, educators are available for tailored presentations in your classroom, enhanced with hands-on artifacts or activities.
 Individual program descriptions are below.

 Outreach program fees are $2 per student, with no charge for students on fee waivers.
 A minimum fee may be charged.
 The fee includes both large- and small-group activities.
 Note that onsite programs and admission to the McClung Museum are free.

 For reservations or information on the Ancient Egypt and Archaeology and the Native Peoples of Tennessee outreach programs, please use the form below:Request a K-12 Visit

 - For questions about Our Traumatic Past: The Civil War in East Tennessee outreach program, please contact Joan Markel at email@example.com or 865-974-2144.

 Email is preferred as educators are often in the galleries with groups during the day.